adgilbert/data-generation/README.md

-# data-generation
+# Generating Synthetic Labeled Data from Existing Anatomical Models

-Repository for code from Generating Synthetic Labeled Data from Models: A Generic Framework Exemplified on Echocardiography Segmentation
+Repository for code from the paper:
+"Generating Synthetic Labeled Data from Existing Anatomical Models: An Example with Echocardiography Segmentation"